mike-st/adapt-tilesMenu/README.md

 <div float align=right><a href="#top">Back to Top</a></div>

 ### Accessibility
-Several menu-related elements are assigned an [Aria label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) in *course.json*: menu, menuItem, menuViewButton, and menuLoaded.
-They are customizable.
-Aria labels are not visible elements.
+Several menu-related elements are assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion**, **menuItem**, and **menuEnd**.
+These labels are not visible elements.
 They are utilized by assistive technology such as screen readers.
+Should the label texts need to be customised, they can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-contrib-boxmenu/blob/master/properties.schema).
 <div float align=right><a href="#top">Back to Top</a></div>

 ## Limitations